Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Experimental Results

-\paragraph{$\eps_t$-Greedy converges to two equilibria} We run $\eps_t$-Greedy with $\eps_t=\sqrt{1/t}$ for 1000 times.
-In each time, we run it for $T=2000$ rounds.
-After it finishes, we use the frequency of bids from bidder $1$ to determine which equilibrium the algorithm will converge to: if the frequency of bid $2$ is above $0.9$, we consider it converging to the equilibrium of $v^1-2$; if the frequency of bid $3$ is above $0.9$, we consider it converging to the equilibrium of $v^1-1$; if neither happens, we consider it as ``not converged yet''.
-Among the $1000$ times we found $868$ times of $v^1-2$, $132$ times of $v^1-1$, and $0$ times of ``not converged yet''; namely, the probability of converging to $v^1-2$ is roughly $87\%$.
+\paragraph{$\eps_t$-Greedy converges to two equilibria} We run $\eps_t$-Greedy with $\eps_t=\sqrt{1/t}$ for 1000 simulations.
+In each simulations, we run it for $T=1000$ rounds.
+After it finishes, we use the frequency of bids from bidder $1$ to determine which equilibrium the algorithm will converge to: if the frequency of bid $2$ is above $0.8$, we consider it converging to the equilibrium of $v^1-2$; if the frequency of bid $3$ is above $0.8$, we consider it converging to the equilibrium of $v^1-1$; if neither happens, we consider it as ``not converged yet''.
+Among the $1000$ simulations, we found $774$ times of converging to $v^1-1$, $226$ times of converging to $v^1-2$, and $0$ times of ``not converged yet''.